|Good example of typical Spanish style in Barcelona|

 Do wear denims but remember that in the summer you will need extra lightweight denim.
 Your heavy denim fabrics from colder countries will not be comfortable during the summer months, and you won't be able to wear it comfortably.
 Denims are popular here in every style and worn throughout the year.

 Do not forget about your shoes, the Catalans love shoes, and a pair of shabby shoes can let down a whole outfit.
 In summer leather sandals are also popular.

 If you are coming to Barcelona for business then bring your work clothes.
 For men you will be expected to wear jackets and ties for formal business meetings - even if it's hot.
 But again your suit fabric weight is an important factor.
 If you have a heavy fabric suit you won't be able to comfortably wear it in summer and it may be worth purchasing a light weight fabric suit and shirt here if your intend to stay in Barcelona for more than a few days.

 Women should wear dresses or skirts for business and a conservative cotton blouse.

 As a general guideline, the more casual your clothes are (shorts, vests, flip flops) the more you are likely to stand out as a tourist.

 Barcelona is a vibrant multi-cultural city with a good variety of clothes and styles.
 Nowadays you can find every styled clothing here from dread locked hippies, trendy denim clad teenagers to smart, conservative dressers.
 The aim of this article however is to assist you in not appearing like an obvious tourist.
 It is also to ensure you are comfortable and wear appropriate clothing for the climate.
-This may mean purchasing a few items of clothes locally which have the right weight fabric suitable for the climate here.
+This may mean purchasing a few items of clothes locally which have the correct light weight fabric suitable for the climate here.